At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem

-In addition illustrating the interplay between the common noise and blow-ups, these figures also give an intuitive idea of the mechanisms underlying the proofs of Propositions \ref{Thm_avoid_blow-up} and \ref{prop:Dirac_blow-up}.
-However, we stress that these figures are only meant as simplified `cartoons' (certainly, the axes are not in the same scale, and the densities are not precise).
+In addition to illustrating the interplay between the common noise and blow-ups, these figures also give an intuitive idea of the mechanisms underlying the proofs of Propositions \ref{Thm_avoid_blow-up} and \ref{prop:Dirac_blow-up}.
+However, we stress that these figures are only meant as simplified `cartoons' (in particular, the axes are not in the same scale, and the shape and size of the densities are not precise).

-\begin{example}[Forcing blow-up] Let $\nu_0$ be a uniform distribution with density $V_0(x):=\delta^{-1}\mathbf{1}_{(c,c+\delta)}(x)$ for constants $c\geq \frac{5}{4}\alpha$ and $0<\delta<\alpha$, as in the leftmost picture of Figure \ref{fig:the2ndfigure}.
+\begin{example}[Forcing blow-up] Let the initial condition $\nu_0$ be a uniform distribution with density $V_0:=\delta^{-1}\mathbf{1}_{(c,c+\delta)}$ for constants $c\geq \frac{5}{4}\alpha$ and $0<\delta<\alpha$, as in the leftmost picture of Figure \ref{fig:the2ndfigure}.
 For such initial conditions, Proposition \ref{Prop_BU_LinearBounds} guarantees there is no blow-up in the idiosyncratic model.
 On the other hand, Proposition \ref{prop:Dirac_blow-up} below shows that there is a non-zero probability of blow-up in the common noise model.
-This happens when the common Brownian motion transports mass quickly enough towards the origin, thus creating a strong enough concentration of mass near zero so that a blow-up is forced to occur, essentially by comparison with \cite[Thm~1.1]{hambly_ledger_sojmark_2018} for the idiosyncratic model. \end{example}
+This happens when the common Brownian motion transports mass quickly towards the origin, thus creating a strong enough concentration of mass near zero so that a blow-up is forced to occur, essentially by comparison with \cite[Thm~1.1]{hambly_ledger_sojmark_2018} for the idiosyncratic model. \end{example}